Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

                    all       2017       4906      0.467      0.461      0.448      0.326
 ```

-We reached an mAP50 of 44.8, not bad considering it's the nano version and was only trained for 10 epochs.
-Let's see how much better we can do with our trick.
+We reached an mAP50 of 44.8, which is not bad considering it's the nano version and was only trained for 10 epochs.
+But let's see how much better we can do with our trick.

 ## Keypoints To The Rescue
 You may be familiar with the pose family of YOLOv8 models that can be used to perform keypoint estimation.
 The YOLOv8 pose models under the hood are just the detection models but with an additional pose head added to make keypoint prediction possible.
 This information will come in handy later, but right now, we want to exploit the keypoints to do what was mentioned in the introduction, i.e. train the model using the distance to the center as a target as opposed to IoU.
 To do this, we first convert our box labels to keypoint labels with this simple script: